IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ## Prerequisite

-- For background on basic Openshift concepts, please read: https://github.com/IBM/openshift-workshop-was/blob/master/OpenshiftConcepts.md
+- For background on basic Openshift concepts, read: https://github.com/IBM/openshift-workshop-was/blob/master/OpenshiftConcepts.md
 - You have cloned the lab into your working directory.

 ## Using the Web Console